brentp/methylcode/README.rst

    1) seqid (chromosome)
    2) methylation type (1 to 6)
    3) basepair position (0-indexed)
-   4) reads covering this position
+   4) reads with C at this position
-   5) reads where C is converted to T at this position (or G to A)
+   5) reads with T at this position

   methylation can be calculated as 1 - (column 5 / column 4)
+  4 and 5 are corrected for strand (can read G, A respectively for - strand).

 * a set of binary files for each chromosome in the fasta file. each file contains a value for each basepair in the chromosome--many of which will be